systelab/systelab-components/src/app/systelab-components/contextmenu/README.md

 <systelab-context-menu [elementID]="elementID" [contextMenuOptions]="contextMenuOptions" (action)="doSomeAction()" ></systelab-context-menu>
 ```

-## systelab-context-menu - List of inputs
+## List of inputs

 elementID: ElementID to identify the contextMenu.
 Default a random auto generated

 fontSize: Customize font size.
 Default undefined

 fontColor: Customize font color.
 Default undefined

-embedded: Hides the three dots button.
+isEmbedded: Hides the three dots button.
 To use as an embedded context menu in other components, such as textAreas, inputs, etc. Default false.

 contextMenuOptions: Array of ContextMenuOptions
 ```